emberjs/rfcs/text/0051-strategies.md

 Passing `strategies` as an option to the constructor will clobber default strategies that Ember CLI provides out of the box (they mimic existing behaviour of creating `dist` folder with final assets).

-However, Ember CLI will expose a list of default strategies that people can take advantage of.
+However, Ember CLI will expose an array of default strategies that people can take advantage of.
+Note, that `defaultStrategies` will be freezed so you can't push directly onto it.
+One would need to create a new array.

 For example:

 ```javascript
 // ember-cli-build.js